-For communal areas such as children’s play grounds, schools and gardens Bow Top Play is an attractive system that follows RoSPA guidelines to make it as safe as possible.
+For communal areas such as children’s playgrounds, schools, and gardens, Bow Top Play is an attractive system that follows RoSPA guidelines to make it as safe as possible.
 Bow Top Play safety features include carefully spaced bars and optional self closer gates so children can play safely whilst parents are given an unhindered view.

 An alternative perimeter fencing solution for schools, playgrounds, parks and shopping centres is Zariba.
-Combining the robust Duo8 platform and a ring top design it provides an extremely durable segregation fence with a contemporary feel.
+Combining the robust Duo8 platform and a ring top design provides an extremely durable segregation fence with a contemporary feel.
 Available in a variety of eye-catching colours, Zariba

 can be customized with its unique lettering option designed to bring names, mottos and logos to life.

 In line with improvements to building quality standards, housing associations are also looking to raise the bar when specifying security measures such as fencing systems.
-Instead of purely focusing on British Standards more and more are now looking at testing procedures in line with the Loss Prevention Council (LPC) to ensure high performance and quality.
+Instead of purely focusing on British Standards, more and more are now looking at testing procedures in line with the Loss Prevention Council (LPC) to ensure high performance and quality.

-The Loss Prevention Certification Board (LPCB) can help manufacturers like Zaun to work towards the 1175 standard that provides a rigorous vetting process for security fencing.
+The Loss Prevention Certification Board (LPCB) can help manufacturers like Zaun work towards the 1175 standard that provides a rigorous vetting process for security fencing.
 Once products are approved, they are given an internationally recognised ‘mark of trust’ and are listed within the LPCB’s ‘Red Book’ to highlight their effectiveness against security breaches such as burglary and vandalism.

-Initially developed in response to an enquiry from a head teacher, Zaun offers individual bike lockers that can be delivered and installed at an affordable price and feature tamper resistant fixings to ensure individual bikes are kept safe.
+Initially developed in response to an enquiry from a headteacher, Zaun offers individual bike lockers that can be delivered and installed at an affordable price and feature tamper resistant fixings to ensure individual bikes are kept safe.

-By installing these lockers and encouraging people to travel by bike, housing associations will not only be seen to be promoting a healthier lifestyle whilst reducing the number of cars on the road but they can also achieve additional points towards the Code.
+By installing these lockers and encouraging people to travel by bike, housing associations will not only be seen to be promoting a healthier lifestyle whilst reducing the number of cars on the road, but they can also achieve additional points towards the Code.

-When looking at new build developments in the future, housing associations should aim to work closely with experienced manufacturers such as Zaun, who, based on its knowledge, can deliver tried and tested solutions that will secure a safe environment for years to come.
+When looking at new build developments in the future, housing associations should aim to work closely with experienced manufacturers such as Zaun, who, based on their knowledge, can deliver tried and tested solutions that will secure a safe environment for years to come.